 The Chronic Granulomatous Disorder Society (CGD Society) is based in the UK and was originally registered as a charity in 1991 under the name The Chronic Granulomatous Disorder Research Trust.
 Over the years, the charity has transformed from a small parent support group into a leading global source of information and support for Chronic Granulomatous Disorder (sometimes referred to as Chronic Granulomatous Disease).

 In 1992, the charity came up with the fundraising idea of organising a Jeans for Genes Day®, when school children and employees donate money to wear their jeans instead of their school uniform or work clothes.
 The day was a great success and has since become a national event in the fundraising calendar.
-In 2011, the CGD Society granted a licence to Genetic Disorders UK® to manage Jeans for Genes Day® each year.

 The charity’s mission is to be the leading source of information and support for individuals and families affected by CGD in the UK.
 By sharing the learning and expertise from these patients and the medical professionals who treat them, the CGD Society has become the leading global authority on CGD and an organisation that is respected by affected families and medical professionals throughout the world.